makersacademy/chitter-challenge/README_FROM_AUTHOR.md

       README_FROM_AUTHOR.md - my readme

       app directory
         app.rb
         config.ru
         data_mapper_setup.rb
         helpers.rb - to keep the controller skinnier, I have made a module of helper methods. controllers
             currently empty, but WIP to get Sinatra to co-operate with refactor. models
             peep.rb
             user.rb
           public
             Will evenutally contain CSS style sheets
           views
             index.erb - contains sign up and sign in forms welcome.erb - contains a welcome message for new and old users logout.erb - is a sinatra/partial so that a logout option can be included anywhere on the site easily session.erb - the main messageboard view
 			spec directory
+        spec_helper.rb
+        web_helper.rb
-				feature_spec directory
+				    features directory
               peeps_feature_spec.rb
               signin_feature_spec.rb
               Signout_feature_spec.rb
-        spec_helper.rb
-        web_helper.rb
+            units directory
+              user_spec.rb

       WIP
         This file contains snippets of code I am working on, including an attempt to refactor to a multiple controller set up.